 The study cross-references two unique databases.
 First are the ESG scores computed by GRESB Infrastructure since 2016 while the second are the financial metrics of the EDHECinfra universe.
 It shows that, after taking traditional factors into account, ESG ratings do not significantly drive returns or profits.

 ESG not a risk factor after all

-Tim Whittaker, Research Director at EDHECinfra and co-author of the paper says, “This paper challenges the oft-reported notion that better ESG ratings should somehow systematically increase or decrease returns.
-ESG is not a risk factor in infrastructure investment.”
+“ESG is not a risk factor in infrastructure investment,” says Tim Whittaker, Research Director at EDHECinfra, who is also co-author of the paper.
+“This paper challenges the oft-reported notion that better ESG ratings should somehow systematically increase or decrease returns.

-Silvia Garcia, Senior Analyst at EDHECinfra and co-author adds, “We do not find negative correlations between returns or profits and ESG ratings either, suggesting that implementing ESG does not harm financial performance.”
+Silvia Garcia, Senior Analyst at EDHECinfra and co-author adds: “We do not find negative correlations between returns or profits and ESG ratings either, suggesting that implementing ESG does not harm financial performance.”

-Thierry Déau, Chairman of LTIIA says, “Infrastructure investors increasingly identify ESG as a first order problem, beyond expected returns.
+Thierry Déau, Chairman of LTIIA says: “Infrastructure investors increasingly identify ESG as a first order problem, beyond expected returns.
 Choosing better ESG is also a way to select better individual assets.
 In a world where diversification is limited, this remains highly relevant.”